iarrietasagredo/Young-children-rely-on-visual-information-to-process-degraded-speech/README.md

 -group-level-stats-NIRS_submission.m          # Group-level mixed-effects modeling
 README.md                     # Documentation (this file)

-For the Eye-Tracking signal processing, I include scripts for processing, analyzing, and visualizing eye-tracking (ET) data collected in the Blablacara study, which investigates visual attention to the mouth versus eyes in different age groups (Young/Infants and Old/Toddlers) under various speech intelligibility conditions (AV, AVdeg, V).
+For Eye-Tracking signal processing, I include scripts for processing, analyzing, and visualizing eye-tracking (ET) data collected in the Blablacara study, which investigates visual attention to the mouth versus eyes in different age groups (Young/Infants and Old/Toddlers) under various speech intelligibility conditions (AV, AVdeg, V).

 The workflow includes: